Facebook Stock Drops Roughly 20%, Loses $120 Billion in Value After Revealing Growth Earnings

 People should see Facebook’s stock drop as a great opportunity and nothing else.

-Although it is significant to know that what caused Facebook’s stock drop was precipitated by big policy changes at Facebook, it’s more important to know the real reason.
+Although it is significant to know that what caused Facebook’s stock drop was precipitated by big policy changes at Facebook, it’s more important to know the real reason and the Growth Earnings.

 But those are just cosmetic.
 Facebook (just like Amazon) has mastered the art of people coming back to Facebook over and over.
 So, they will weather this storm.